-In line with the guiding principles, Miquel y Costas & Miquel, S.A. and its Group have drawn up and are committed to maintaining an Equality Plan to help to eradicate discriminatory behavior in the workplace by reason of gender, including measures to favor hiring, continuance and personal development so as to:
+In line with the guiding principles, Miquel y Costas & Miquel, S.A. has drawn up and is committed to maintaining an Equality Plan to help to eradicate discriminatory behaviour in the workplace by reason of gender, including measures to favour hiring, continuance and personal development so as to:

-- Achieve a balance of women and men at all levels of business organization. - Promote measures that favor a work-life balance. - Tackle any incidents that may arise in connection with sexual, moral or gender harassment.
+- Achieve a balance of women and men at all levels of business organization. - Promote measures that favour a work-life balance. - Tackle any incidents that may arise in connection with sexual, moral or gender harassment.